adobe/sizewatcher/README.md

   # custom comparator (only active if configured)
   custom:
     - name: my artifact
-      # path to file or folder whose size should be measured (absolute or relative)
+      # path to file or folder whose size should be measured
+      # path must be relative to repo root
       # comparator only runs if that path exists
       path: build/artifact